talkjs/talkjs-examples/firebase/README.md

 ## How to send web push notifications to a browser with Firebase

-This example project shows you how to send TalkJS's web push notifications to a mobile device with Firebase.
+This example project shows you how to send TalkJS's web push notifications to a browser with Firebase.

 > [!TIP] > [Download this example project as a zip file](https://github.com/talkjs/talkjs-examples/releases/latest/download/firebase.notifications-example.zip)